-(1) Required Disclosure - An issuer may disclose an estimate of resources or reserves made before it entered into an agreement to acquire an interest in the property, provided the issuer complies with the conditions set out in section 2.4 of the Instrument.
+- (1) Required Disclosure An issuer may disclose an estimate of resources or reserves made before it entered into an agreement to acquire an interest in the property, provided the issuer complies with the conditions set out in section 2.4 of the Instrument.
 Under this requirement, the issuer must provide the required disclosure each time it discloses the historical estimate, until the issuer has verified the historical estimate as a current mineral resource or mineral reserve.
-The required cautionary statements must also have equal prominence (see the discussion in subsection 2.3(3) of the Policy).

-- (2) Source and Date Under paragraph 2.4(a) of the Instrument, the issuer must disclose the source and date of the historical estimate.
-This means the original source and date of the estimate, not third party documents, databases or other sources, including government databases, which may also report the historical estimate. - (3) Suitability for Public Disclosure Under paragraph 2.4(b) of the Instrument, an issuer that discloses a historical estimate must comment on its relevance and reliability.
-In determining whether to disclose a historical estimate, an issuer should consider whether the historical estimate is suitable for public disclosure. - (4) Technical Report Trigger The disclosure of an historical estimate will not trigger the requirement to file a technical report under paragraph 4.2(1)(j) of the Instrument if the issuer discloses the historical estimate in accordance with section 2.4 of the Instrument, including the cautionary statements required under paragraph 2.4(g).
+The required cautionary statements must also have equal prominence (see the discussion in subsection 2.3(6) of the Policy). - (2) Source and Date Under paragraph 2.4(a) of the Instrument, the issuer must disclose the source and date of the historical estimate.
+This means the original source and date of the estimate, not third party documents, databases or other sources, including government databases, which may also report the historical estimate. - (3) Suitability for Public Disclosure Under paragraph 2.4(b) of the Instrument, an issuer that discloses an historical estimate must comment on its relevance and reliability.
+In determining whether to disclose an historical estimate, an issuer should consider whether the historical estimate is suitable for public disclosure. - (4) Historical Estimate Categories Under paragraph 2.4(d) of the Instrument, an issuer must explain any differences between the categories used in the historical estimate and those set out in sections 1.2 and 1.3 of the Instrument.
+If the historical estimate was prepared using an acceptable foreign code, the issuer may satisfy this requirement by identifying the acceptable foreign code. - (5) Technical Report Trigger The disclosure of an historical estimate will not trigger the requirement to file a technical report under paragraph 4.2(1)(j) of the Instrument if the issuer discloses the historical estimate in accordance with section 2.4 of the Instrument, including the cautionary statements required under paragraph 2.4(g).